 In addition, creating letters with different textures is a fun way to learn new letters, characters, and words because of the extra sensory input.

-Felt and foam are easy to find at the dollar store, Amazon, or craft stores, and they are nice for decoration!
+Felt is an eco-friendly, biodegradable material that is easy to find at the dollar store, Amazon, and craft stores!

 Writing practice with handmade cards